 Katie Zimmerman-Clayton

-This is Katie’s seventh year teaching at HLN.
+This is Katie’s eleventh year teaching at HLN.
 Her teaching experience has been varied, from elementary ESL overseas to college writing courses in the US.
 More recently, she spent eight years teaching high school English and providing college counseling at an independent school.
 These days, Katie is home with her young children.
 She loves reading, good conversation, gardening, and the Tour de France.